arpit-agr/arpit-blog/src/data/notes/homebound.md

 The film is based on  [Basharat Peer's article ‘Taking Amrit Home’](https://www.nytimes.com/2020/07/31/opinion/sunday/India-migration-coronavirus.html) (which has since been retitled 'A Friendship, a Pandemic and a Death Beside the Highway’).

 I highly recommend this film.
-But if you can’t watch it for whatever reason at least read the article.
+But if you can’t watch it for whatever reason you must read the article.